zremboldt/199-Birds/src/posts/csQuestions.md

 4. O(NlogN), ends a task with O(NlogN) steps, it's not good, Order No.4
 5. O(N^2), get a task done with N^2 steps, it's bad, Order No.5
 6. O(2^N), get a task done with 2^N steps, it's horrible, Order No.6
-7. O(N!), get a task done with N! steps, it's terrible, Order No.7
+7. O(N!), get a task done with N! steps, it's beyond horrible, Order No.7

 ![alt text](https://i.stack.imgur.com/6zHEt.png)